antonioyv502/3-bit-ALU/README.md

 ## 📸 Simulation Waveform

-Below is a waveform showing the ALU performing various operations:
+Below is a waveform showing the ALU performing various operations and setting ouput flags:

 ![ALU Waveform](./waveform.png)